-In the early 1600s, the vast Jumano territory extended from below the Rio Grande River, south of the current location of Del Rio, and westward to the region beyond the Big Bend, Texas.
-There were multiple groups of Jumano, living in diverse areas.
+In the early 1600s, the vast Jumano territory extended from below the Rio Grande River, south of Del Rio, and westward to the region beyond the Big Bend, Texas.
+There were multiple Jumano groups living in diverse areas.
 There were those along the Rio Grande River, from northern Mexico into northern New Mexico.
 This included a group living in the Coahuila area of northeastern Mexico.
 These people were living alongside other Indigenous groups and were mostly farmers.
-There was a Plains group who were mainly buffalo hunters and traders, traveling with the seasonal herd migrations.
+There was a Plains group that was mainly buffalo hunters and traders, traveling with the seasonal herd migrations.
 Finally, there were the Jumano living along the Texas Concho River and its tributaries.
-The Concho River Jumano's eastern border was the confluence of the Concho and Colorado Rivers.
+The Concho River Jumano's eastern border was the Colorado River, and its main area of occupation was the confluence of the Concho and Colorado Rivers.
 In the south, Meyers Spring is situated at the center of the known Jumano territory, and served as a stopping point for Jumano people traveling back and forth from the Coahuila area of northern Mexico.

-The Concho River Jumano people enjoyed the clear, spring-fed creek tributaries and the Concho River, which provided an abundance of fish, mollusks, deer, and other wildlife.
+The Concho River Jumano people enjoyed the clear, spring-fed creek tributaries and the Concho River, which provided abundant fish, mollusks, deer, and other wildlife.
 Their seasonal harvests of pecans were unsurpassed, and the buffalo came through every winter, providing them with meat and hides.
-They were a blessed people, and because of their bounty, the Concho River had become the heart of the Jumano nation.
+They were a blessed people, and because of their bounty.
 They traded their pecans, pearls from the Concho River, buffalo skins, and their powerful bows, used to take down buffalo.